AshleyCanty/AshleyCanty/README.md

   ## 🧭 &nbsp;About Me

 I'm Ashley Canty, a web developer with a background in iOS app development.
-After three and a half years of creating mobile experiences, I've decided to broaden my horizons and tackle new challenges by taking on email marketing and web development.
+After three and a half years of creating mobile experiences, I've decided to broaden my horizons and tackle new challenges by taking on **email marketing** and **web development**.

 My passion lies in enhancing user experiences and collaborating effectively within teams.
 During my time as an iOS developer, I maintained and improved codebases for core applications.
 I particularly enjoyed building user interfaces programmatically, finding creative solutions to complex problems.